semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 <span style="color: orange">The second part indicates on which index your document is stored, what its type is, and its ID</span>

-<span style="color: chartreuse">The second part is the name of the action.
+<span style="color: ForestGreen">The second part is the name of the action.
 Here, *\_update* notifies Elasticsearch that we are willing to update an existing document.</span>

 To update a part of a document, the format of the JSON data you will provide is the following :